Trump, Modi vow relentless fight on extremists in mass rally - Journal du Cameroun

 “These people have put their hatred of India at the center of their political agenda,” Modi said.

+India accuses Pakistan of arming Islamic militants who have fought its rule in Kashmir.

-India has also faced strong criticism from human rights experts for shutting down virtually all internet and cellular communications across much of Kashmir.
+But India has also faced strong criticism from human rights activists for shutting down virtually all internet and cellular communications across much of Kashmir.

 Protesters gathered outside of the NRG Stadium with placards and shirts that said, “Free Kashmir” and accused Modi of violating religious freedom — a cause frequently evoked by the Trump administration.

-The event is billed as the largest gathering by a foreign leader other than the pope in the United States.
+The event — dubbed, with a Texan twang, “Howdy, Modi!” — was billed as the largest gathering ever by a foreign leader other than the pope in the United States.

 Hoping to ensure that it remains bipartisan, organizers also invited prominent Democrats.

-Steny Hoyer, the second-top Democrat in the House of Representatives, pledged that both major US parties wanted better relations with India — but gently voiced concern.
+Steny Hoyer, the second-top Democrat in the House of Representatives, pledged that both major US parties wanted strong relations with India — but gently voiced concern, pointing to India’s historic “respect for secularism and human rights.”

-Citing India’s apostle of non-violence Mahatma Gandhi, Hoyer pointed to “respect for secularism and human rights” as a founding value of the world’s largest democracy.

 “Americans and Indians must strive to make our promises and aspirations a reality for all our citizens,” he said with Modi at his side.